Sing Unto God (Handel): Background

-The wedding of the twenty-nine-year-old heir to the throne, Frederick Prince of Wales to the seventeen-year-old Princess of Saxe-Gotha, who had arrived in England only two days earlier, was celebrated with great pomp.
+The wedding of the twenty-nine-year-old heir to the throne, Frederick, Prince of Wales to the seventeen-year-old Princess Augusta of Saxe-Gotha, who had arrived in England only two days earlier, was celebrated with great pomp.
 The press reported on the rehearsal of Handel's anthem:

 Yesterday there was a Practice of a fine Anthem compos'd by Mr. Handel, to be performed at the Nuptials of the Prince of Wales, at Mr Gates's, Master of the Boys belonging to the Chapel Royal, St. James's; the Vocal Parts were perform'd by Mess.
 Row, Gates, Lee, Abbot, Beard, the Gentlemen of the Chapel, and the Boys.
 The Instrumental Parts by twenty of His Majesty's Band of Musick, and the same number of performers from Mr. Handel's opera.

 The words of the anthem were published in the newspapers.
 The only comment on the music from someone who was present at the wedding that is known is from the diary of the Earl of Egmont: "Over the altar was placed the organ, and a gallery made for the musicians.
 An anthem composed for the occasion by Mr. Hendel was wretchedly sung..."